Peel Hunt Reaffirms “Hold” Rating for Lookers (LON:LOOK)

-Peel Hunt reiterated their hold rating on shares of Lookers (LON:LOOK) in a research note issued to investors on Tuesday, Digital Look reports.
-Peel Hunt currently has a GBX 45 ($0.59) price target on the stock.
+Peel Hunt reaffirmed their hold rating on shares of Lookers (LON:LOOK) in a report issued on Tuesday morning, LSE.Co.UK reports.
+They currently have a GBX 45 ($0.59) price objective on the stock.

-LOOK has been the subject of several other reports.
+Several other research analysts also recently issued reports on the company.
 Liberum Capital reaffirmed a buy rating on shares of Lookers in a research note on Wednesday, August 14th.
-JPMorgan Chase & Co. lifted their price objective on shares of Lookers from GBX 47 ($0.61) to GBX 48 ($0.63) and gave the stock a neutral rating in a research note on Thursday, August 15th.
-Finally, Peel Hunt reissued a hold rating and issued a GBX 45 ($0.59) price objective on shares of Lookers in a research note on Thursday, October 3rd.
-Three investment analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
-The company has a consensus rating of Hold and an average target price of GBX 69.20 ($0.90).
+Peel Hunt reaffirmed a hold rating and set a GBX 45 ($0.59) price target on shares of Lookers in a research note on Tuesday.
+Finally, JPMorgan Chase & Co. lifted their price target on Lookers from GBX 47 ($0.61) to GBX 48 ($0.63) and gave the stock a neutral rating in a research note on Thursday, August 15th.
+Three analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+The company presently has an average rating of Hold and a consensus target price of GBX 69.20 ($0.90).

-The firm also recently disclosed a dividend, which will be paid on Friday, November 22nd.
-Shareholders of record on Thursday, October 17th will be paid a GBX 1.48 ($0.02) dividend.
+The company also recently declared a dividend, which will be paid on Friday, November 22nd.
+Stockholders of record on Thursday, October 17th will be paid a dividend of GBX 1.48 ($0.02) per share.
+This represents a dividend yield of 3.4%.
 The ex-dividend date is Thursday, October 17th.
-This represents a dividend yield of 3.4%.
-Lookers’s payout ratio is currently 0.56%.
+Lookers’s dividend payout ratio (DPR) is presently 0.56%.

 Lookers plc engages in the sale, hire, and maintenance of motor vehicles and motorcycles in the United Kingdom and Ireland.
 The company engages in the sale of new and used cars, and vans; and servicing, repair, and sale of franchised parts to customers' vehicles.
 It operates 155 franchised dealerships representing 32 manufacturers from 100 locations.